chipxsd/stream-based-sync/stream-based-sync.md

 ### 5.1 Total Order With Batched Sequential Writes

-If this is the event order we're after, we need to assure that queued events get published from clients in the same order they were put on queue (client-side).
-This means that when a client is sending all these queued events to the server, it must guarantee an exclusive write access to the stream -- no other clients should be able to write their events for the time being, because that would interleave the events on stream and could cause the model inconsistency (race-conditions).
+In this type of event order we need to assure that queued events get published by the clients in the same order they were put on queue (client-side).
+Therefore exclusive write access is required by any client wanting to send their queued events to the server.
+Allowing other clients to write their events during that time would risk interleaving the events on stream and could cause the model inconsistency (race-conditions).

 ![fig.28 - Exclusive Write Access](./images/fig-28-exclusive-write-access.png "fig. 28 - Exclusive Write Access")

-This does not satisfy our requirement we set out in the **chapter 3.1** for having fast writes on the server.
-As we pointed out, having an exclusive write access blocks other clients, which can ruin the experience for other users.
+This does not satisfy our requirement we set out in the **chapter 3.1** having fast writes on the server.
+As I've pointed out, having an exclusive write access blocks other clients, which can ruin the experience for other users.